Rahmanism/NetChanger/README.md

 change from rahmanism user.

 # What happened recently?
+[x] Some bugs fixed in deleting a profile.
+[x] Bug in no default profiel fixed.
+[x] Mangae profiles form updates after editing now.
 [x] Some bugs fixed in creating a new profile.
 [x] Profiles.json added to resources, so when you don't have the file, it'll be created based on the default one.
 [x] Only x64
 [x] List of interfaces auto load
 [x] Forms tab order corrected